Ending Chronic Homelessness

 SOAR Program

-The free Supplemental Security Income/Social Security Disability (SSI/SSDI) Outreach, Access and Recovery (SOAR) program teaches those who work with homeless adults about the SSI/SSDI application process.
+The Supplemental Security Income/Social Security Disability (SSI/SSDI) Outreach, Access and Recovery (SOAR) program teaches those who work with unhoused or risk of being unhoused adults about the SSI/SSDI application process.
+The main objective is to make it easier for all eligible applicants to be approved on their initial application for social security benefits.

 Housing First Program